one on one focus point logo

 By The One on One Team

-The TRX suspension trainer has proven to be a valuable asset to our training programs at One on One.
+TRX Suspension Trainers are an effective tool for a wide variety of populations.
 It combines body-weight resistance training with multi-planar movement patterns to stimulate improvements in core stability, strength, flexibility, and balance.

 The TRX is unparalleled when it comes to the following three training concepts: